AleksBernat/NOTELIFE/Documentation/SRS-en.md

 <a name="restrictions"/>

 ### 3.2.3 Restrictions
-1. The application is implemented on the Java platform.
+The application is implemented in the Java programming language.